Victoria L. Winstead, PhD, LMFT/Senior Counselor

 Dr. Winstead believes that therapy is a collaborative journey–one in which the client and therapist engage together in an alliance of trust and respect to amplify the client’s dignity, voice, and preferred vision of themselves.

 Sabrina holds an MA in Christian Counseling from Gordon-Conwell Theological Seminary in Charlotte.
-She is provisionally licensed by the state of North Carolina as an LPC-A and a Marriage and Family Therapist Associate.
+She is licensed by the state of North Carolina as an Licensed Professional Counselor and as a Marriage and Family Therapist Associate.
 Additionally, Sabrina is Prepare/Enrich Certified to work with couples in pre-marital or marital counseling settings.
 Sabrina has experience in the areas of depression, anxiety, spiritual issues, life transitions, marital conflict and enrichment.
-Over the course of the last two years of full-time counseling, Sabrina’s passion has grown in working with women who have survived childhood sexual abuse, and she continues to seek opportunities to grow as a therapist in this area.
+Sabrina’s passion is working with women who have survived childhood sexual abuse, and she is continually seeking opportunities to grow as a therapist in this area.
+Sabrina has received training in EMDR, an evidence-based intervention for treating PTSD.
 In addition, Sabrina enjoys working with couples and families from a Family Systems perspective.

 Sabrina also serves in the role of Clinical Administrator.
-She is responsible for assisting the Clinical Supervisor and counselors with caseloads and monthly reports.
+She is responsible for assisting the counselors with caseloads and monthly reports.

 Sheri Peachey, MA, LPC, NCC